farkasviktor/BackUp-MST_MS-030_Office365_Administrator/Instructions/Labs/LAB_AK_10_Planning_and_configuring_an_Office_365_collaboration_solution.md

 1. Select **OneDrive**.
 Sign in as **Ada**.

-1. Once OneDrive synchronisation is complete, select **OneDrive - Contoso**.
+1. Once OneDrive synchronisation is complete, select **OneDrive - XXXXXX**.
 Verify that the new document is listed.

-1. On **LON-CL4**, signed in as **ADATUM\Cai**.
+1. Signed in as **XXXXXX\Cai**.

 1. *Repeat the above steps.*

-*Note*: Why is the OneDrive for Business folder called “OneDrive - Contoso”?
-Because the tenant name is “Contoso”.
+*Note*: Why is the OneDrive for Business folder called “OneDrive - XXXXXX”?
+Because the tenant name is “XXXXXX”.

 Microsoft 365 admin center, Settings | Org settings, Organization profile, Organization information.